Azure-Samples/azure-search-rest-samples/skillset-tutorial/README.md

 Skillset steps include OCR, language detection, entity recognition, and key phrase extraction.
 The sample demo files consist of multiple content types ranging from image-only, text-only, and rich application files with embedded images and text.
 The end result is searchable index that you can query for new and enriched content.

-This collection is featured in the [Tutorial: Use REST and AI to generate searchable content from Azure blobs](https://docs.microsoft.com/azure/search/AI-search-tutorial-blob).
+This collection is featured in the [Tutorial: Skillsets in Azure AI Search](https://learn.microsoft.com/azure/search/tutorial-skillset).
 If you have trouble with the steps in this readme, check the tutorial for more detailed instructions.

 ## Prerequisites